auputiger/MarkovGameLearning/README.md

 ## Description
 The purpose of this project was to test the convergence of four different types of learning algorithms in a simple zero sum markov game (4x2 grid soccer game with 2 players).
-Each algorithm simulates 1,000,000 games and checks if the Q-value of a particular state converges.
+Each algorithm simulates 1,000,000 turns and checks if the Q-value of a particular state converges.
 The algorithms tested are: Q-Learning, Friend Q-Learning, Foe Q-Learning, and Correlated Q-Learning.
 Foe-Q and Correlated-Q use linear programming.